To know is to apprehend the future as qualified by values which action may realize; and empirical knowledge is essentially utilitarian and pragmatic.

 - Education and international jobs

-Negative attitudes to immigration are increasing in Europe.
-In an interconnected world cultural understanding and cultural skills are not only helpful skills.
+Negative attitudes toward immigration are increasing in Europe.
+In an interconnected world, cultural understanding and cultural skills are not only helpful skills.
 They are absolutely necessary skills.
 However, isolation or openness is a political choice.
 Younger citizens are often thought to be more mobile and global than older generations.
 But extremism and isolation also grow within younger communities.
-Concern for competition from abroad often takes rescue in extreme forms of localism: emphasizing national or local culture, local language, “pure” race and real or fictive history.
+Concern for competition from abroad often takes rescue in extreme forms of localism: emphasizing national or local culture, the local language, “pure” race and real or fictive history.

 The Nordic Countries are not immune to various forms of fundamentalism.
 Growing global interconnectedness will further increase the awareness of cultural, ethnic, religious and linguistic differences and thus emphasize and expose the cultural identity of you as a citizen.
-Taking local values and local history hostage as tool to prevent the integration of foreigners is counterproductive, dangerous and must be addressed.
+Taking local values and local history hostage as a tool to prevent the integration of foreigners is counterproductive, dangerous and must be addressed.
 But confrontation is not the only and certainly not the best way.